 Imagine, if you will, that you just woke up in a hospital with no recollection of how you ended up there?
 Furthermore, you are not in your native country, your wife doesn't recognize you, and no one believes you are you.
-This is the scenario that Dr. Martin Harris (Liam Neeson from Taken, and Batman Begins) is presented with in the latest thriller from Dark Castle and Warner Bros.
+This is the scenario that Dr. Martin Harris (Liam Neeson from Taken) is presented with in the latest thriller from Dark Castle and Warner Bros.
 Entertainment, Unknown.

 Director Jaume Collet-Serra (Orphan) is once again given the directing reigns from Dark Castle Entertainment, and their trust in him is justified.
-The film dark tone is perfectly conceived through the dreary, blue tinged streets of Berlin; and the framing of each scene, rivals that of even some of today's top directors.
+The film's dark tone is perfectly conceived through the dreary, blue-tinged streets of Berlin; and the framing of each scene rivals that of even some of today's top directors.

 Warner Bros DTS-HD Master 5.1 audio track used on this release is crisp and effortlessly handles the dialogue scenes to perfection as well as the action.
-While Warner Bros treatment of the film itself is pristine, the extra included on the disc is unfortunately the exact opposite.
+While Warner Bros. treatment of the film itself is pristine, the extras included on the disc are unfortunately the exact opposite.
 Aside from the usual digital copy included, the Unknown Blu-ray sports only two, five-minute fluff pieces on the making of the film that add zero value to the disc.

-Unknown is an amazing film with a smart cast, great director, and heart pounding story line.
+Unknown is an amazing film with a smart cast, great director, and a heart-pounding storyline.
 If you enjoyed films such as The French Connection, Bourne, or Taken, you will be fully memorized by this film.
 One can only hope Warner Bros. releases a more full-featured release in the future to showcase this amazing film.